3lvia/terraform-provider-elvid/README.md

 * The code must be in {GOPATH}\src\github.com\3lvia
 * Filename resources must be in format resource_{resourcename}.go
 * Creating a "resource_taint_version" variable with ForceNew=true was very helpfull to quickly test changes, and will be helpfull in actual use as well.
 * Terraform does handling state and knows when to call create, read, delete, update.
-So create good variable-schemas, implement these methods and let terraform handle the rest
+So create good variable-schemas, implement these methods and let terraform handle the rest.
+* The id field has to be Optional and Computed, so even resources where the id can be defined in the tf file, it will be "(known after apply)".
+Example: apiscope, where id=name, and we use the name field as required input, and set id=name when the resource is created.